El technological advance in the training world it has meant a Substantial improvement when evaluating and planning training.

 However, on many occasions we find athletes watch dependents They are unable to feel the intensities they perform.

-If you are one of those who have adapted to these devices, read on to discover how you can evolve as an athlete.
+If you are one of those who have adapted to these devices, keep reading to discover how you can evolve as an athlete.

-In competitions you can find many situations in which your watch is not available to serve as a guide (battery, gps, breakage, loss, etc), therefore It is important that you know how to identify your rhythm depending on the effort and intensity you are doing.
+In competitions you can find many situations in which your watch is not available to serve as a guide (battery, gps, breakage, loss, etc.), so It is important that you know how to identify your rhythm depending on the effort and intensity you are making.

 So you can work on it We propose three types of training:

 Start by making blocks of 10 to 15 minutes at different intensities (Ex .: 15 'at 5min / Km + 15' at 4.30min / Km) in which you can only look at the clock 2 times per pace, trying to keep it stable for the rest of the weather.

 When you finish look at your APP or computer training to see if you have met the goal.

 2. Shoot at a steady pace without looking at the clock.